-One of my workers is in one of the at-risk categories identified by the Chief Medical Officer.
-Are they obligated to return to work?
+I am in one of the at-risk categories identified by the Chief Medical Officer.
+Am I obligated to return to work?

-You should ensure the health of each of your workers has been assessed before they return to Fort McMurray.
-A sample health screening questionnaire has been included in this package and is available online at work.alberta.ca/ohs.
-If any of your workers answer yes to any of the screening questions, ensure they get clearance from their doctor prior to returning to work.
+A sample health screening questionnaire is available online at work alberta.ca/OHSwildfires.
+If you answer yes to any of the screening questions, get clearance from their doctor prior to returning to work.

-One of my workers is not in the at-risk category, but is not comfortable returning because of the air quality or other health concerns.
-Can I require them to return to work?
+I am not in the at-risk category, but I'm not comfortable returning because of air quality or other health concerns.
+Am I required to return to work?

-You should talk to your workers about their concerns and safety at your work site.
-You should also ensure you have the proper PPE available at all your work sites.
-Air quality conditions can change rapidly and you may find your workers need respirators or other safety equipment at a moment's notice.
+You should talk to your employer about your concerns and safety at your work site.
+Your employer should have the proper PPE available at your work site.
+Air quality conditions can change rapidly and you may find you need respirators or other safety equipment at a moment's notice, or you may not need them at all.

-A worker can refuse work if it is an imminent danger and you cannot dismiss or discipline them for doing so.
-If a worker raises a safety concern that is not an imminent danger, you must immediately address the concern and take steps to fix any safety issues.
+You can refuse work if it is an imminent danger and you cannot be dismissed or disciplined for doing so.
+If you raise a safety concern that is not an imminent danger, your employer must immediately address the concern and take steps to fix any safety issues.

-You should also check with Alberta Employment Standards to discuss your options in a situation where your worker does not wish to return to work.
+You should also check with Alberta Employment Standards to discuss your options in a situation where you not wish to return to work.
 Call Employment Standards at 1-877-427-3731.

-Can a worker refuse fire clean-up work due to "imminent danger"?
+Can I refuse fire clean-up work due to "imminent danger"?